USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 Working hours

-Academic staff (including the mandatory annual teaching load)
+Academic teachers (including the annual teaching workload)

-Academic staff are bound by the task-based working time system.
+An academic teacher is bound by the task-based working time system.

-THE MANDATORY ANNUAL TEACHING LOAD:
+THE ANNUAL TEACHING CLASSES WORKLOAD:

-The annual teaching load shall include the time spent instructing doctoral students. |
+The annual teaching classes workload shall include the time dedicated to the teaching of doctoral students. |

-A didactic hour equals 45 minutes.
+A teaching hour equals 45 minutes.

-OVERTIME |
+OVERTIME HOURS |

 |

-THE SETTLEMENT PERIOD – THE PERIOD FOR WHICH THE SALARY IS SETTLED |
+THE SETTLEMENT PERIOD – THE PERIOD FOR WHICH THE TEACHING WORKLOAD IS SETTLED |

 |